ncahill89/fpemlocal/vignettes/vignette_aggregate_multiple_fits.md

 ```

 Now supply these two tibbles of data and the large array of posterior
-samples to the function fpem\_aggregate.
+samples to the function `fpem_aggregate`.
 This function returns a named
 list of aggregated samples.

 ``` r